Celebrating Christmas in Vermont

 “I immediately felt the friendliness of people here,” reflects Canadian-born Jack Coleman, who launched Chester’s “Overture to Christmas” events more than 20 years ago.
 He’d been a writer, president of Haverford College, and head of a major foundation.
 Then he bought the 21-room Chester Inn, christening it “The Inn at Long Last.”
 Today the owners are Bret and Nancy Rugg, who have preserved its reputation for good food, refurbished its guestrooms, and revived the original name: The Fullerton Inn.
 “I don’t know where I’ll end up, but I hope it’s right here,” concludes Coleman, who still lives next door.

 Chester consists of three villages, with its core along the stretch of Main Street (Route 11), flanked on one side by its mellow brick, original Academy and graveyard, and on the other side by the green, backed by a line of shops, restaurants, a church, a Masonic hall, and the inn.
-Folks who fork north onto Route 103 will find Chester Depot, a late-19th-century village centered around a brick railroad station (the terminus for the Green Mountain Flyer) and the town’s terrific general store, Lisai’s Market.
+Folks who fork north onto Route 103 will find Chester Depot, a late-19th-century village centered around a brick railroad station (the terminus for the Green Mountain Flyer).
 Route 103 doglegs northwest at Stone Village (formerly North Chester), a striking double line of early-19th-century houses, all built from locally quarried granite.
 In the middle of the village an “Open” flag is usually out, marking the home of Bonnie’s Bundles Dolls.

 “I want to meet the people who buy my dolls,” explains Bonnie Watters, who welcomes visitors into her parlor to inspect roughly 100 one-of-a-kind cloth dolls.